 The dues and fees of the Alliance shall be set annually by the Voting Members at the spring meeting of the Alliance.
 In advance of the spring meeting, the Finance/Budget Committee shall recommend proposed dues and fees to the Executive Committee.
 The Executive Committee shall then present proposed dues and fees to the membership for action at the spring meeting of the Alliance.
 The Voting Members of the Alliance shall set:

-the amount of regular business meeting registration fees;
+Regular business meeting registration fees;

-the amount of annual District Membership dues; and
+Annual District Membership dues; and

-the amount of annual Associate Membership dues.
+Annual Associate Membership dues.

-Dues are assessed on an annual basis.
-They are due and payable on November 1 of each year.
+Dues are assessed annually and due by November 1 of each year.

-The Treasurer or his/her designee will mail, email, or fax dues statements to the membership by October 1 of each year.
+The Treasurer or his/her designee will email or mail dues statements to the membership by October 1 of each year.

-The Treasurer or his/her designee will mail, email, or fax a final notice of non-payment of dues not later than November 15 to members who have not paid dues by November 1.
+The Treasurer or his/her designee will email or mail a final notice of non-payment of dues not later than November 15 to members who have not paid dues.

-A member who has not paid dues by December 1 shall be considered delinquent, and shall be mailed a notice of cancellation of membership by the Treasurer or his/her designee.
+A member who has not paid dues by January 1 shall be considered delinquent, and shall be mailed a notice of cancellation of membership by the Treasurer or his/her designee.